"The philosophers have only interpreted the world in various ways; the point, however, is to change it." - Karl Marx

 He’s surrounded by a happy scene of family and friends.
 His daughters, Eleanor and Laura, sit by the tree laughing at Engels’s stories of his troublesome youth with their dad.

 But Karl can’t fully enjoy the festivities.
 Like Charles Dickens’ Scrooge, he’s haunted this Christmas time.
 Not by a ghost but by the words I’ve quoted above (which are now inscribed on his tomb at Highgate Cemetery).

-Marx is concerned whether he has really changed anything about the world, or merely interpreted it like the philosophers.
+Marx is worried about whether he has really changed anything in the world, or merely interpreted it like the philosophers.